Amarnath510/parcel-bundler-tutorial/README.md

   // your JS code
   ```
 - And put all your partials included in the `main.scss` file so all of these will be available through out the app
 - **NOTE** If the project structure is not as above then assets won't be copied to the `dist` directory.
-In these cases, we will need [parcel-plugin-static-files-copy](https://www.npmjs.com/package/parcel-plugin-static-files-copy) and add below structure to your package.json file,
+In these cases, we'll need [parcel-plugin-static-files-copy](https://www.npmjs.com/package/parcel-plugin-static-files-copy) and as suggested in the docs update package.json file as below,
   ```
   // package.json
   {